About Us

 SEE BIO

-He holds a Ph.D. in economics from the University of Western Ontario and received his master’s and bachelor’s of science degrees in agricultural economics from the University of Guelph.
-He holds a Chartered Professional Accountant designation (CPA, CGA) and Institute of Corporate Directors designation (ICD.D).
+Dr. Fearon earned a Ph.D. in Economics from Western University and received his Master’s and Bachelor of Science degrees in Agricultural Economics from the University of Guelph.
+He holds a Chartered Professional Accountant designation (CPA, CGA) and an Institute of Corporate Directors designation (ICD.D).

 Hide Bio